Rivers and History

 As directed by Prince Mihailo Obrenović, Aleksandar Bugarski, the “most productive Belgrade architect in the 19th century”, designed the National Theatre.
 The architecture is based on the design of La Scala Theater in Milan.
 It’s built on the location of former Stambol Gate – one of four gates placed at each way out of Belgrade.

 Built in 1869, it’s a symbol of Serbian culture, tradition, and spirituality.
 The popular theatre hosts opera, drama, and ballet performances.
 The amazing performing art venue has daily performances.
 Most are sold out.
 National Theatre was declared a Monument of Culture and Importance in 1983.

-Bombings during 1941 and again in 1944 damaged the theatre’s exterior, interior, and façade.
-Many architects and engineers participated in upgrades, annexes, expansions, and reconstruction between 1870 and 2018.
+Bombings during 1941 and 1944 damaged the theatre’s exterior, interior, and façade.
+Between 1870 and 2018, architects and engineers participated in reconstruction, upgrades, annexes, and expansions.

 Belgrade National Museum

 Established in 1844, Serbia’s National Museum is the largest and oldest museum in Belgrade.
-Since 1950 it’s been in Republic Square.
-The “museum’s collection has grown to over 400,000 objects, including several foreign masterpieces”.
+The “museum’s collection has grown to 400,000 objects, including foreign masterpieces”.
 It was declared a protected Cultural Monument of Great Importance in 1979.
+Since 1950, it’s been in Republic Square.

 The National Museum is built in Neo-Renaissance style.
 Neo-Baroque elements on the domes were destroyed during WWII bombings.
 Like the National Theatre, the museum experienced bouts of redesign and renovation involving various architects and builders, including Andra Stevanović and Nikola Nestorović.